 While most people think of the capital when they imagine Iceland, there are plenty of other cities to explore too.
 Here, we will give a brief overview of the most popular cities to visit in Iceland.

 Akureyri is known for its beauty, history, and botanical gardens.
 The city has an ice-free harbor and a stunning mountainous landscape.
-The terrain is favored for agriculture, which makes it Botanic Gardens famous for growing all the plants found in Iceland.
-But the city is also known for throwing concerts, festivals, and special exhibitions.
+The terrain is favored for agriculture, which makes the Botanic Gardens famous for growing all the plants found in Iceland.
+The city is also known for throwing concerts, festivals, and special exhibitions.

 Points of Interest